shopware/docs/guides/plugins/apps/app-base-guide.md

 :::

 ::: warning
-If your app makes use of the Admin Module, Payment Method, Tax providers or Webhook app system features, you need to implement the registration, in order to exchange a secret key, that is later used to authenticate the shops.
+Suppose your app makes use of the Admin Module, Payment Method, Tax providers or Webhook app system features.
+In that case, you need to implement the registration, in order to exchange a secret key, that is later used to authenticate the shops.
 :::

 During the setup, it is verified that Shopware connects to the right backend server and keys are exchanged to secure all further communications.